Guide

 Installation

 snipar currently supports Python 3.7-3.9 on Linux, Windows, and Mac OSX.
-We recommend using Anaconda 3 (https://store.continuum.io/cshop/anaconda/).
+We recommend installing using pip in an Anaconda environment as the most reliable way to install snipar and its dependencies.

 Installing Using pip